Here are some common examples of where an API layer would be used:

 So what have we accomplished?
 Using Mule we've illustrated how easy it can be to leverage your existing applications and compose them into higher level REST services, which makes integrating with mobile applications easy.

-Further than that we've also shown how simple it is using the pre-built connector provided by Mule to integrate between mobile applications and Salesforce.
+Further, we've also shown how simple it is using the pre-built connector provided by Mule to integrate between mobile applications and Salesforce.
 This is a significant achievement when you consider that integration is one of the primary challenges faced by companies adopting cloud technologies such as SFDC.

 Mobile devices have opened up delivery channels to much wider audiences and demographics.
 Mule allows you to respond to the new interaction models required by these devices and easily integrates with your existing systems in a simple, scalable and reliable manner.